SCAMPER

 How can designers integrate SCAMPER with other design thinking tools?

-1. Empathy mapping: Before applying SCAMPER, use empathy maps to deeply understand user needs and emotions.
-This understanding helps to pinpoint where to apply SCAMPER techniques effectively, and ensure solutions are user-centered.
+• Empathy mapping: Before using SCAMPER, use empathy maps so you deeply understand users’ needs and emotions.
+This understanding helps you pinpoint where to apply those SCAMPER techniques effectively, and helps you make sure that solutions are indeed user-centered.

-2. Ideation sessions: Combine SCAMPER with brainstorming sessions to generate innovative ideas.
-Start with brainstorming to open up the creative space, then apply SCAMPER techniques to refine, expand, or pivot these ideas based on user needs and project goals.
+• Ideation sessions: Combine SCAMPER with brainstorming sessions to come up with innovative ideas.
+Start with brainstorming to open up the creative space—and then apply SCAMPER techniques to refine, expand or pivot these ideas, taking user needs and project goals as the basis.

-3. Prototyping: Use SCAMPER in the prototyping phase to explore various ways to bring ideas to life.
-For instance, designers who modify or combine elements of different prototypes can end up with innovative solutions that better meet user expectations.
+• Prototyping: Use SCAMPER in the prototyping phase to explore various ways to bring ideas to life.
+For instance, maybe modify or combine elements of different prototypes—that might end up with an innovative solution that better meets user expectations.

-4. User journey mapping: After mapping out user journeys, apply SCAMPER to identify and improve touchpoints.
-Eliminate unnecessary steps, rearrange sequences for better flow, or substitute touchpoints with more engaging alternatives.
+• User journey mapping: After mapping out user journeys, use SCAMPER to find and improve touchpoints.
+Take out unnecessary steps, rearrange sequences for better flow or substitute touchpoints with alternative that are more engaging.

 Take our Design Thinking: The Ultimate Guide course to appreciate the full scope of design thinking as a powerful design process.